openfl/OpenFLDevelopersGuide/display-programming/working-with-display-objects/setting-stage-properties.md

 ### Hardware scaling in full-screen mode

 You can use the Stage class’s fullScreenSourceRect property to set OpenFL to scale a specific region of the stage to full-screen mode.
-OpenFL scale in hardware, if available, using the graphics and video card on a user&#039;s computer, and generally display content more quickly than software scaling.
+OpenFL scale in hardware, if available, using the graphics and video card on a user's computer, and generally display content more quickly than software scaling.

 To take advantage of hardware scaling, you set the whole stage or part of the stage to full-screen mode.
 The following Haxe code sets the whole stage to full-screen mode: